themotleyfool/advance-git-tech-talk/advance-git-tech-talk.md

 ### Not for You, for Your Coworkers

-- You may be unavailable and unreachable (another dimension, dead, etc).
+- You may be unavailable and unreachable (another dimension, a zombie, etc).
 - You may not work here anymore.
 - You may forget.